dkebler/4S/README.md

 ## Workflow

 Initially I saw [Gulp](http://gulpjs.com/) as an end all workflow library.
 Now I see it more as just one element/tool of a rational workflow pattern and one that may eventually be droppped all together.
 So rather than have "everything" be a gulp task which is typical it was thought much better to limit gulp tasks to launching ones a human would actually need to run from the command line.
-So instead the "tasks" the workflow appear rather as commonjs modules in the /lib directory.
+So instead the "tasks" of the workflow appear rather as commonjs modules in the /lib directory.
 This allows flexibility.
 You can call them programmatically.
 Of course you can wrap most in a gulp task if you want.
 A super side benefit is that the monolithic gulpfile.js file is not an unmanageable monster.
 I do find that I like to use Gulp's file stream pattern when it makes sense like with processing sass code and eventually browser javascript.
 It turns out the gulpjs folks maintain a separate package for that, vinyl-fs, which leads to the possibility of not needing the gulp package itself.

 From a terminal at your repo root the command line gulp tasks available are show below.